 Supplements with the purest, freshest, most potent and bioavailable forms of these mood-enhancing nutrients are a safe and effective way to enhance your happiness.

-With a holistic, mind-body-spirit framework for interpreting the many facets of our moods, we used our heads and our hearts to craft a carefully curated blend of SuperPure® botanical extracts backed by solid science and trusted herbal wisdom.
-Here’s a peek into how and why we selected these brain-loving botanicals for a Radiant Mood®:
+With a holistic, mind-body-spirit framework for interpreting the many facets of our moods, we at Pure Synergy used our heads and our hearts to craft a carefully curated blend of SuperPure® botanical extracts backed by solid science and trusted herbal wisdom to promote a happy mind.
+Here’s a peek into how and why we selected these brain-loving botanicals for Radiant Mood®:

 • Saffron.
-The practically priceless stigma of the Crocus flower helps promote calm by supporting healthy levels of serotonin and GABA and bringing our stress response back into balance.
+The practically priceless stigma of the Crocus flower helps foster calm by supporting healthy levels of serotonin and GABA to ensure our stress response stays in balance.

 • Lavender.
 The relaxing effects of lavender aren’t just anecdotal.
-Research confirms that both the aroma and chemistry of lavender flowers provide potent support for overstimulated nerves.
+Research confirms that both the aroma and chemistry of lavender flowers provide soothing support for overstimulated nerves.

 • Gardenia.
-A cousin to saffron, gardenia supplies another source of calm-inducing crocins that promote the relaxation of blood vessels for a return to peaceful homeostasis.
+A cousin to saffron, gardenia supplies another source of calm-inducing crocins that promote the relaxation of blood vessels for a return to a more peaceful mental state.

 • Albizia.
 Where else but the “tree of happiness” would we look for boosting our outlook on life?
-The bark and delicate flowers of Albizia have been shown to directly enhance mood by promoting the activity of serotonin and GABA receptors.
+The bark and delicate flowers of Albizia have been shown to significantly boost mood by supporting the healthy activity of serotonin and GABA receptors.

 • Lemon Balm.
 The fresh and bright aroma of lemon balm hints to its benefits for enhancing mental clarity and focus.
 Its leaves are packed with powerful polyphenols that offer antioxidant support against the negative effects of stress.

 • Magnolia.
-The bark of this elegant tree shares its stability and strength with us in response to stress by promoting the balance of stimulating and calming neurotransmitters.
+The bark of this elegant tree shares its stability and strength with our bodies’ response to stress by promoting the balance of stimulating and calming neurotransmitters.

 • Rose.
 By any other name, we would still love rose for more than its sweet aroma.
 The polyphenols within the beautiful buds and petals of rose help counteract a melancholy mood and promote an uplifted spirit.